PushItToProd/stock_quotes/README.md

 Kubernetes deployment with minikube
 -----------------------------------

-Deployment has been validated with minikube v1.23.2 and kubectl v1.22 on Pop_OS!
+Deployment has been validated with minikube v1.23.2, Kubernetes v1.22.2 and kubectl v1.22.2 on Pop_OS!
 20.04 LTS.

 The Kubernetes configuration lives under `deployment.yml`.
 As described below, the secret `stock-quotes-secret` must be created for deployment to succeed.